Erolt96/AI-crypto-price-movement/README.md

 ---

 ## 📦 Project Structure
-AI-crypto-price-movement/
+AI-crypto-price-movement:
-├── crypto_classifier.ipynb # Jupyter notebook used for training
+- crypto_classifier.ipynb # Jupyter notebook used for training
-├── predict_today.py # Script for live prediction
+- predict_today.py # Script for live prediction
-├── .gitignore # Excludes model file
+- .gitignore # Excludes model file
-├── requirements.txt # Dependencies
+- requirements.txt # Dependencies
-└── README.md # You're reading it!
+- README.md # You're reading it!

 🛑 Model file `crypto_model.joblib` is intentionally excluded for security and size — but you can easily retrain it.